MicrosoftDocs/architecture-center/docs/data/technology-choices/olap-data-stores.md

 ms:date: 02/12/2018
 ---

-# Choosing an online analytical processing (OLAP) data store
+# Choosing an OLAP data store in Azure

 Online analytical processing (OLAP) is a technology that organizes large business databases and supports complex analysis.
 This topic compares the options for OLAP solutions in Azure.